 For more details see IFD's Guidelines for International Collaborations.

-Innovation Fund Denmark - International Collaborations Website

-Information available at

-Guidelines for International Collaborations
+Innovation Fund Denmark - International Collaborations Website Information available at Guidelines for International Collaborations Guidelines for international conaborations Other N/A

-Other N/A

 Maximum funding rates (incl. overhead): please refer to the Guidelines for International Collaborations (pp. 11-14).